 The most important characteristic a prospective student should examine in a school is its research environment.
-In a 2015 study published by the University of Texas at Dallas, Stern ranked #4 in the world for its research productivity in top-tier journals.
-Stern's 200+ faculty members include current and past presidents of academic associations, members of the National Academy of Arts and Sciences, award-winning authors, three Nobel Prize winners, and dozens of scholars whose research and teaching skills are recognized worldwide.
+Stern ranks number 3 in the world for its research productivity, as ranked by the University of Texas at Dallas, Research Contribution 2013-2017 in All A-level journals.
+Stern's 200+ faculty members include current and past presidents of academic associations, members of the National Academy of Arts and Sciences, awardwinning authors, four Nobel Prize winners, and dozens of scholars whose research and teaching skills are recognized worldwide.
 In addition, many of Stern's faculty members serve on the editorial boards of leading research journals.